HAZWOPER Training

 24 Hour HAZWOPER

 For facility hazmat team members, that is, those who will approach the point of release in order to plug, patch, or otherwise stop the hazardous substance release. iSi’s scheduled classes are focused toward the Hazmat Technician and First Responder Operations levels of the standard (section (q) of the standard).
-The focus of our scheduled classes are for those responding to incidental releases. iSi’s classes would also be suitable for workers at TSD facilities (section (p) of the standard).
+The focus of this class is for those responding to incidental releases.
+This course would also be suitable for workers at TSD facilities (section (p) of the standard).

-This covers required annual refresher training for those workers responding to hazardous materials emergencies (sections p and q of the HAZWOPER standard).
+Annual refresher training for those workers responding to hazardous materials emergencies and working in hazardous materials environments.

 First Responder